echcon/C-sharp/Git conventions.md

 # Git Comment Convention

+## Branch name
+1. First name is [Prefix character][Name of branch(limmit 50 character)]
+2. Name of branch will bi clone from source branch.
+3. Create pull to request: Only request from Your branch to Source Branch.
+EX: [Dev] is branch.
+Create new branch with Issue news 88. => [IS news 88].
+Request merge source: [IS news 88] -> [dev]

 ## Comment structure
 1. First line is a subject line.
 It should have size about 50 characters, maximum limit is 80.
 Subject line is capitalized and hasn't period at the end;